Call 1300 789 302

 "The nature or character of the legal expenses follows the advantage that is sought to be gained by incurring the expenses.
 If the advantage to be gained is of a capital nature then the expenses incurred in gaining the advantage will also be of a capital nature."

-The fact that the redundancy payments were included in the taxpayer's assessable income was held not to change the capital nature of the payment.
+The fact that the redundancy payment was included in the taxpayer’s assessable income was held not to change the capital nature of the payment.

 Other examples of legal fees which have been held to be of a capital nature and therefore non-deductible include: